 It’s not a credit limit increase, but you can get more out of your Capital One Secured Card by paying it off multiple times a month.
 This will free up your credit line for more spending.

 Just remember that it’s not the best idea to use up all of your available credit.
 Ideally, you’ll want to shoot for less than 30% to make sure that there’s a positive impact on your credit score.

-The best Capital One credit card for rebuilding credit is the Capital One Secured Mastercard because it has a $0 annual fee.
-The Capital One Secured Card also reports to all 3 major credit bureaus (Experian, Equifax and TransUnion) on a monthly basis.
+The best Capital One credit card for rebuilding credit is the Secured Mastercard® from Capital One because it has a $0 annual fee.
+The Secured Mastercard® from Capital One also reports to all 3 major credit bureaus (Experian, Equifax and TransUnion) on a monthly basis.
 That means it will help you rebuild your credit if you use it responsibly.… read full answer

 You must make a fully refundable security deposit of $49, $99 or $200, based on creditworthiness, to open an account.
 The deposit minimizes Capital One’s risk and makes the card easy to get.
-Even people with bad credit have good approval odds with the Capital One Secured Card.
+Even people with bad credit have good approval odds with the Secured Mastercard® from Capital One.

 All approved applicants get a $200 starting credit limit.
 You can deposit additional funds to raise the limit by the same amount.
-You just have to do it within 36 days of being approved and before you activate the card.
+You just have to do it before you activate the card.
 The maximum credit limit is $1,000.